tarcieri/revactor/README.markdown

 Revactor
 ========

+### NOTE: Revactor is defunct and broken.
+It's only being kept available for historical interest.
+### Please check out [Celluloid](http://celluloid.io), the new hotness for Ruby actors instead!

 Revactor is an Actor model implementation for Ruby 1.9 built on top of the [Rev](http://github.com/tarcieri/rev) event library.
 Revactor is well suited for developing I/O-heavy asynchronous applications that handle large numbers